ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - The Tree algorithm used for issuing receipts, and its additional global parameters, if any.
 This document creates a registry (see {{tree-alg-registry}}) and describes an initial set of tree algorithms.

-  > The architecture also has fixed TS registration policies.
+  > [TODO] The architecture also has fixed TS registration policies.

 # Generic Receipt Structure